nymea/nymea-docs/src/pages/documentation/developers/integrations/plugin-code.md

 Additional threads may be started by a Python plugin using the `threading` module but note that the plugin is responsible for managing that thread and bringing it down on system shutdown.

-A plugin may import any additional Python modules but please note that for inclusion of a plugin into the nymea plugin repository, all dependencies must be satisfyable by `pip3`.
-Python libraries not installable by `pip3` need to be shipped with the plugin code.
+A plugin may import any additional Python modules.
+For inclusion of a plugin into the nymea plugin repository, all dependencies must be satisfyable by `pip3` or need to be shipped with the plugin code.

 > Note: Python modules installed system wide (e.g. in `dist-packages` or `site-packages`) are *NOT* loaded.

-The `modules` subdir in the plugins code dir will be available as import path. `pip3` may be used in the plugin source dir to install additional modules locally during development in the source directory:
+The `modules` subdir in the plugins code directory will be available as import path. `pip3` may be used in the plugin source dir to install additional modules locally during development:

 ```Bash
 $ pip3 install somemodule -t modules